lab1092/blender-manual_ja/manual/modeling/meshes/vertex_groups/weight_paint.rst

 If you have a complex mesh,
 it is sometimes not easy to paint on all vertices in Weight Paint mode.
 Suppose you only want to paint on a small area of the Mesh and keep the rest untouched.
-This is where :guilabel:`selection masking` comes into play.
+This is where *selection masking* comes into play.
 When this mode is enabled, a brush will only paint on the selected verts or faces.
 The option is available from the footer menu bar of the 3D viewport (see icons surrounded by the yellow frame):